-Budgeted Actual Variance £000 £000 £000 Contribution to/(from) Revenue Support Reserve (40) (27) 13 Contribution to/(from) Other Earmarked Reserves (40) (48) (8) Total Earmarked Reserves Movement (80) (75) 5
+Budgeted Actual Variance £000 £000 £000 Contribution to/(from) Revenue Support Reserve (30) (18) 12 Contribution to/(from) Other Earmarked Reserves (37) 137 174 Total Earmarked Reserves Movement (67) 119 186

-The net 'underspend' at year-end was just £13,000 or 0.25% of planned expenditure.
+The net 'underspend' at year-end was just £12,000 or 0.25% of planned expenditure.
 This final variance is comparable to the balanced position which had been estimated in the budgetary control reports through the year.
+There was no discernible impact on the figures from the coronavirus pandemic which struck in final couple of months of the financial year.

-The Comprehensive Income and Expenditure Statement indicates that the Authority's Net Cost of Services increased to £3.8 million in 2018/19, compared to £3.7 million in the previous year.
-The most significant variances were a past service pension increase of £321,000 and a decrease in net expenditure within 'Conservation of the Natural Environment', largely due to a £200,000 one-off grant which the Authority awarded to the RSPB towards the purchase of land at Franchises Lodge (in the north of the Forest) to establish a new wildlife reserve in 2017/18.
+The Comprehensive Income and Expenditure Statement indicates that the Authority's Net Cost of Services decreased to £3.5 million in 2019/20, compared to £3.8 million in the previous year - this variance was caused by a large past service pension cost (£321,000) in 2018/19.